 What Are Treatment Options For Gastroparesis?

 According to the medical community, there’s no cure for gastroparesis.
 Depending on the attributed cause, gastroparesis can potentially be chronic.
 This means it can last a long time.
 Yet, there are steps you can take to manage and control it in order to gain some form of relief.

-Your dietitian may recommend avoiding high-fat foods and high-fibre foods.
-High-fat foods slow down digestion and high-fibre foods are generally hard to digest.
+Your dietitian may recommend avoiding high-fat foods and high-fiber foods.
+High-fat foods slow down digestion and high-fiber foods are generally hard to digest.
 Your dietitian will help you find other enjoyable foods that are easy for you to digest.
-Gravity can help with digestion as well as keeping food and stomach acid from travelling up into your throat.
+Gravity can help with digestion as well as keep food and stomach acid from traveling up into your throat.
 It’s generally recommended not to lie down in the 2 – 3 hour window after eating but to go for a walk instead to assist the digestive process.

 Another example is a drug called Erythromycin.
-It’s an antibiotic that also cause stomach contractions to help move food along.
-Its side effects include diarrhea and the development of treatment resistant bacteria, if you take it for too long.
-You may also be prescribed with Antiemetics, which help keep nausea under control.
+It’s an antibiotic that also causes stomach contractions to help move food along.
+Its side effects include diarrhea and the development of treatment-resistant bacteria if you take it for too long.
+You may also be prescribed Antiemetics, which helps keep nausea under control.